scribe-org/Scribe-iOS/README.md

 - Converting Scribe keyboards into downloadable packs within the app (see issue)

+  - This would help keep the app size to a minimum

 - Make shift key change color after being pressed (see issue)

   - Note: we want ⇧ to switch to `⬆` and ⇪ to also be filled in

+- Creating a UI field where grammar queries would take place when triggered (see issue)

+  - This would allow for the removal of parentheses around words that the user wants to convert

 - Make the space bar read the name of the keyboard when it's switched to (see issue)